-The adoption of the Liquidity Rule and Swing Pricing Rule, along with the changes to modernize and enhance fund reporting, are the first part of a series of transformative reforms proposed to enhance the SEC's oversight and regulation of the asset management industry.
-The adopted rules are less onerous and prescriptive than initially proposed, taking industry comments and concerns into account.
-Moreover, they have been modified to clarify that fund boards would serve in their traditional oversight roles in overseeing the implementation of the rules.
+The Liquidity Rule, along with the swing pricing rule and changes to modernize and enhance fund reporting, is the first part of a series of transformative reforms proposed to enhance the SEC's oversight and regulation of the asset management industry.
+The adopted Liquidity Rule is less onerous and prescriptive than initially proposed, taking industry comments and concerns into account.
+Moreover, the rule has been modified to clarify that fund boards would serve in their traditional oversight roles in overseeing the implementation of the rule.
 Nonetheless, the effect of the Liquidity Rule on how funds are managed and how disclosures of liquidity classifications may affect investor choice is far from clear at this time but could be significant.
-Since whether to engage in swing pricing is voluntary, it remains to be seen how many funds and fund groups take advantage of the Swing Pricing Rule.
-For funds subject to frequent, sizable redemptions or purchases and a heightened risk of dilution, the rule may provide a useful way to mitigate shareholder dilution.
-Despite uncertainties surrounding both rules and their impact, the rules do address important risk areas as sources of liquidity change and funds consider how to be prepared to meet redemptions on a timely basis without diluting non-redeeming shareholders.
+Despite uncertainties surrounding the rule and its impact, the rule addresses important risk areas as sources of liquidity change and the funds consider how to be prepared to meet redemptions on a timely basis without diluting non-redeeming shareholders.